 Trade receivables are typically unsecured.
-Credit risk is managed by The Group through credit approvals, establishing credit limits and continuously monitoring the creditworthiness of customers to which the Group grants credit terms in the normal course of business.
+Credit risk is managed by the company through credit approvals, establishing credit limits and continuously monitoring the creditworthiness of customers to which the company grants credit terms in the normal course of business.

 The ageing analysis of trade receivables as of the reporting date is as follows: